Pixquare

 Layers can have special blend modes that dictate how they blend (combine) their colors with the ones below them.

-If you want to learn more about the details of how blend modes work, you can give this wiki page a visit.
+If you want to learn more about the details of how blend modes work, you can give this a visit.

 Currently, Pixquare supports these modes: